 For example, it could help to cover:

-If the accident which caused your spinal injury happened within the last three years and was somebody else’s fault, then it’s likely we can help you make a claim.
-But the easiest way to find out is to get in contact with us on 0800 234 6438 for free, with no obligation to start a case.
+If the accident which caused your spinal injury happened within the last three years and was somebody else’s fault, then it’s likely you can seek help to make a claim.
+But the easiest way to find out is to get in contact with a trained legal adviser on 0800 234 6438 for free, with no obligation to start a case.

 There are a few different types of spinal injuries, all of which can be very painful and can affect your mobility.
 They can happen at almost any time in any place, but are especially common in road traffic accidents, accidents at work or as a result of medical negligence.

 Some of the types of spinal injuries we could help you make a claim for include:

 Damage to the spinal cord can be especially severe – it connects nearly all parts of the body to the brain and so if damaged it can cause a loss of control to areas of your body.